-Only people with a user profile can login and use Mambu.
+A Mambu user account is the profile that allows accessing and working in Mambu.
+Only people with a user account can login and use Mambu.

-Details about how the different options in the Create User form are described in the sections below.
+Details about the different options in the Create User form are described in the sections below.

-There are three options for user types: Administrators, Credit Officers, and Tellers.
-A user that has one of those types has special characteristics that will be described below.
-However, users can be created without being any of these user types, that means they can access Mambu without having administrator rights, being a credit officer or having access to the teller module.
+There are three options for user types: Administrator, Teller and Credit Officer.
+A user that has one of these types has special characteristics that will be described below.
+However, you can create users without selecting any of these user types, which means they don't have any permissions assigned by default and you have to manually assign permissions to them.

 Administrators are users with all permissions, and can perform any action in Mambu.
 Only Administrator users can create or edit other Administrator users.

-An user that is not an administrator can be granted certain administrator rights without being a full-featured administrator user.
+A user that is not an administrator can be granted certain administrator rights without being a full-featured administrator user.
 You can add such permissions under the Permissions section.
-Please see the Managing Users and Permissions article for more details.

 Credit Officers have the option of having clients and groups assigned to them, this relationship allows for better reporting and client management.

-Tellers have access to the teller module, special tellering permissions give them access to the different actions available on this module, such as opening/closing tills, posting transactions on a till, adding and removing cash from a till etc.
+Tellers have access to the teller module, special tellering permissions give them access to the different actions available on this module, such as opening/closing tills, posting transactions on a till, adding and removing cash from a till, and so on.

 Access rights determine at a high level how the user can interact with Mambu.
-There are two different access rights - Mambu (for regular users) and API (for external integrations and applications)
+There are two different access rights:

+- Mambu: for regular Mambu UI users.
 Mambu access allows the user to log in to Mambu via the regular web user interface, using their login credentials.
-If an user does not have this access right, login to Mambu via the web user interface will not be possible.
+If a user does not have this access right, login to Mambu via the web user interface is not possible.

+- API: for basic authentification access to Mambu API endpoints.
 API access allows the user to authenticate and interact with Mambu using Mambu's APIs, this means that most of the time such an user is not an actual person, but a piece of software that is programmed to interact with Mambu.
-The API user would still require the right user permissions, depending on what it is required to do in the system, and transactions posted by that user are kept in the logs in the same way as user actions from regular users.
+API users would still require the right user permissions, depending on what they are required to do in the system, and transactions posted by API users are kept in the logs in the same way as user actions from regular users.

-For more information about User Roles and Permissions please see our related article: Managing Users and Permissions
+For more information about user roles and permissions, please see our related article, Understanding Users, Roles and Permissions.

 Username and password